FHNW-IGEO/BilderCHInfra/README.md

 # BilderCHInfra
-BilderCHInfra project - creating (new) vizualisations for complex infrastucture networks
+BilderCHInfra project - creating (new) visualisations for complex infrastucture networks